Risk Management

 Privacy Act ADM requirements: 10 December 2026

-Generic enterprise risk categories don't capture AI-specific risks like model drift, training data bias, hallucinations, or third-party AI vendor dependencies.
+Generic enterprise risk categories don't capture AI-specific risks like model drift, training data bias, hallucinations in generative AI systems, or third-party vendor dependencies.
+Without a purpose-built taxonomy, businesses cannot systematically identify and assess their machine learning and AI risk exposure.

 Assessment Complexity

 Traditional risk assessment methods don't account for dynamic AI behaviour.
-A model performing well today may degrade silently over time without proper monitoring.
+A machine learning model performing well today may degrade silently over time without proper monitoring.
+Generative AI solutions add further complexity with emergent behaviours that static assessments cannot capture.

 Control Gaps

 Existing IT controls weren't designed for AI systems.
-Organisations lack controls for bias testing, explainability validation, and model performance monitoring.
+Organisations lack controls for bias testing, explainability validation, model performance monitoring, and data governance throughout the AI lifecycle.
+These gaps create regulatory, reputational, and operational risk that existing strategies fail to address.

-We build risk frameworks that integrate seamlessly with your existing enterprise risk management.
-No parallel governance structures - AI risk becomes part of how you already manage risk.
+We build AI risk frameworks that integrate seamlessly with your existing enterprise risk management.
+No parallel governance structures are needed because AI risk becomes part of how your organisation already manages risk.

 Aligned to Leading Standards